 The following list contains all funded projects we are currently involved in in a somewhat arbitrary order.
 If you have any questions, just let us know.

 - The initial focus of our project "A National Thin-Film Cluster Facility for Advanced Functional Materials" (see below) was on developing unique capabilities for fabricating samples made of advanced functional materials.
 However, the facility is set up such that it allows expansion by further deposition techniques as well as characterization techniques and it could grow to about twice its initial size in the provided laboratory space.
-In the 2020 Core Equipment Call by EPSRC, we were awarded the first expansion to the cluster: a setup of ultraviolet photoelectron spectroscopy (UPS), a technique that is indispensable for advanced materials research.
-Duration: 11/2020-05/2022 (CoI; PI: Patrick Grant ProVC Research).
+In the 2020 Core Equipment Call by EPSRC, we were awarded funds for the first expansion to the cluster: a setup for ultraviolet photoelectron spectroscopy (UPS), a technique that is indispensable for advanced materials research.
+Duration: 11/2020-05/2023 (CoI; PI: Patrick Grant ProVC Research).

 - When the COVID-19 pandemic hit in early 2020, we thought about what we can do to help.
 We found that spectroscopic ellipsometry, a technique we heavily relied on in our WAFT project (see finished projects), had been used to study SARS in the early 2000s.
 Our initial tests studying SARS-CoV-2 were promising and we became part of the project "Next-generation viral testing: rapid detection of SARS-CoV-2 and characterization of its interactions with antibodies and drugs for clinical diagnostics and therapeutics”, which received internal funding from Oxford's Medical Science Division.
-Duration: 06/2020-03/2021 (CoI; PI: Achillefs Kapanidis).
+Duration: 06/2020-03/2021 (CoI; PI: Achillefs Kapanidis, Oxford Physics).

-- Within EU Horizon 2020, the COST Action “Stable Next-Generation Photovoltaics” (StableNextSol) is a worldwide and interdisciplinary network of universities, institutes and industrial partners from more than 20 countries.
-The partners combine their different and complementary analytical techniques and know-how to study the degradation mechanisms occurring in emerging solar cell technologies, in particular organic solar cells and hybrid perovskite solar cells.
+- Within EU Horizon 2020, the COST Action “Stable Next-Generation Photovoltaics” (StableNextSol) was a worldwide and interdisciplinary network of universities, institutes and industrial partners from more than 20 countries.
+The partners combined their different and complementary analytical techniques and know-how to study the degradation mechanisms occurring in emerging solar cell technologies, in particular organic solar cells and hybrid perovskite solar cells.
 Duration: 03/2014–03/2018 (CoI and Vice Chair; PI and Chair: Monica Lira-Cantu, Institut Català de Nanosciència i Nanotecnologia (ICN2), Barcelona, ES).